square/connect-php-sdk/docs/Api/TransactionsApi.md

 ListTransactions

 Lists transactions for a particular location.
-Transactions include payment information from sales and exchanges and refund information from returns and exchanges.
+Deprecated - recommend using [SearchOrders](#endpoint-orders-searchorders)  Transactions include payment information from sales and exchanges and refund information from returns and exchanges.
 Max results per [page](#paginatingresults): 50

 ### Example
 ```php